yoyoberenguer/EPROM/README.md

 ### Programming pulse

-The EPROM SMT27C256 datasheet requires 95 - 100 micro seconds for the chip Enable program pulse width to write a single byte.
+The EPROM SMT27C256 datasheet define 95 - 100 micro seconds for the chip Enable program pulse width to write a single byte.
 This value may vary for each memory type and device operation mode.
 To comply with a larger number of products, the writing pulse width will be variable to match the component programming requirement.